solace-iot-team/solace-apim-reference-designs/apim-system/aws/self-contained/README.md

 ### Destroy

-The entire infrastructure can get removed by calling `destroy.sh`
+The entire infrastructure can get removed by calling `destroy_infrastructure.sh`

 ### Change existing infrastructure